-Rural Initiative for Science Education (RISE) in Mindanao, Philippines
+Rural Initiative for Science Education (RISE) in Philippines

 I lead Pueblo Science’s international RISE program, which will show local teachers how to include new experiments in their classrooms and how to connect scientific concepts to daily life.
 Topics to be covered during the workshop will include environmental protection, water purification, and renewable energy.

-Teachers attending the training will come from various provinces of Mindanao, and they will be recruited in collaboration with Ateneo de Davao University, Philippine Science High School Iloilo and the Department of Education.
+Teachers attending the training will come from various provinces of the Philippines, and they will be recruited in collaboration with Ateneo de Davao University, Philippine Science High School Iloilo and the Department of Education.
 Priority will be given to teachers from remote areas.

 Date and Location of Training

-Classrooms in Remote Communities of Mindanao: Challenges on the Ground
+Classrooms in Remote Communities of the Philippines: Challenges on the Ground

-Davao City brings us to the Autonomous Region of Muslim Mindanao whose students continue to perform poorly on national assessment tests in math and science.
+Students from remote communities of various Philippine provinces continue to perform poorly on national assessment tests in math and science.
 Teachers and students typically live in remote villages surrounded by rolling mountains once covered by thriving tropical forests.
 These used to be home to rare animal species such as the Philippine eagle, but the past few years have brought tremendous changes.
 The forests have been stripped of their natural assets and buildings were built to cater to tourism.
 The coral reefs are destroyed due to unsustainable fishing and tourism practices.
 Many of these communities also do not have access to sexual health education, as a result teenage pregnancies are very common.

 Local science teachers often do not have the background to develop learning activities that help young students understand concepts that relate to communities, environment, and health.
 The teachers currently teach physics, chemistry, biology, and math to students in grades 7 to 12.
 But in many cases, teachers are educated as generalists and are themselves not specialists in any field of science.
 A recent nationwide curriculum change forced them to teach all disciplines even if they were not trained in these subjects.